What is an organic system plan?

 Before selecting an organic certification agency, you should ensure that the agency is able to offer certification for the scope(s) of your operation.
 Although most agencies can certify all scopes, some agencies specialize in specific areas.

-Learn more about organic agriculture, certification, and OCIA International.
+Learn more about organic agriculture and the organic certification process.

 - Should you transition to Organic?: The decision to transition a conventional operation to organic is deeply personal.
 Organic certification requires resources, like time and money, and perseverance in the face of the challenges that you will inevitably encounter along the way.
 Is transitioning to organic the right step for your operation?